Schedule for the Day

 Use this video to introduce the book to your students

-Period One: Assembly with Guest Readers
+Period One: Assembly or Video with Guest Readers

 Pages 1 – 39 (40 minutes reading time)

-Large group assembly with six surprise guest readers reading the parts of: Narrator (italicized passage), James Harris III, Rhondell, Sharice, Marcel, Mr. Collins.
+Use six surprise guest readers reading the parts of: Narrator (italicized passage), James Harris III, Rhondell, Sharice, Marcel, Mr. Collins.
 Or you can use this video of Shelley Pearsall introducing the book and reading the first chapter as Narrator, then use five guest readers.

 Period Two: Classroom Teachers Read